 The new transition dates for MDR CE marking are as follows:

-The service starts with verifying the classification of the device, including a review of the applied classification rationale to determine compliance with the MDR or IVDR, and a high-level review of the technical documentation (e.g., risk management, clinical evaluation reports, labeling, IFUs).
+The service starts with verifying the classification of the device, including a review of the applied classification rationale to determine compliance with the MDR or In Vitro Diagnostic Medical Devices Regulation (IVDR), and a high-level review of the technical documentation (e.g., risk management, clinical evaluation reports, labeling, IFUs).
 Emergo will then identify NBs based on product type, accredited scope and experience to approach for an MDR/IVDR audit application and prepare and submit the MDR/IVDR audit application to the identified NBs.

-Emergo’s vast experience with NB processes will prevent you from common pitfalls and make NB discussions more efficient.
+Emergo’s experience with NB processes will help you avoid common pitfalls and make NB discussions more efficient.
 By outsourcing the NB application activities, your organization can focus on business operations, while Emergo interacts with the various NBs on your behalf.

 In addition, Emergo can provide strategic consulting in case there are questions about the application process and/or assistance with the Technical Documentation File (TDF), including a review if requested.

 Emergo has helped medical device manufacturers comply with European regulations since 1997.
-We have four offices in Europe and act as the official EC REP for over 1,000 medical device companies, so we are uniquely qualified to help you make a smooth transition to the new Medical Device Regulation.
+We have four offices in Europe and act as the official European Authorized Representative (EC REP) for over 1,000 medical device companies, so we are uniquely qualified to help you make a smooth transition to the MDR and IVDR.

 Request information from our specialists